societe-generale/github-crawler/README.md

 ## Getting started

 If you want to provide your own configuration without any code customisation, then you can simply :
-- download the latest -exec jar from [Maven](http://repo1.maven.org/maven2/com/societegenerale/github-crawler/github-crawler-starter/)
+- download the latest github-crawler-starter -exec jar from [Maven](http://repo1.maven.org/maven2/com/societegenerale/github-crawler/github-crawler-starter/)
 - place your config file (say _application.yml_) next to the jar - see [below](README.md#Configuration-on-crawler-side)
 - run from command line :